sulu/SuluCommunityBundle/Resources/doc/12-blacklisting.md

 To enable the blacklisting feature add the permissions for blacklisting to your role.
 For this go to `Settings -> Roles -> YourRole` in the sulu backend and add the permissions.

-When you successfully enabled it you can `denied` or set a email to `request` under `Settings -> Blacklist`.
+When you successfully enabled it email addresses can be set to `block` or on `request` under `Settings -> Blacklist`.
-It is possible to use wildcard e.g.: `*@test.com` to set the type for a whole domain.
+It is possible to use wildcards e.g. `*@test.com` to set the state for a whole domain.

 ## blacklist.email